voxpupuli/puppet-redis/REFERENCE.md

 ##### `service_provider`

-Data type: `String`
+Data type: `Optional[String]`

 Specify the service provider to use

-Default value: $redis::params::service_provider
+Default value: `undef`

 ##### `service_user`

-Data type: `String`
+Data type: `String[1]`

 Specify which user to run as.

-Default value: $redis::params::service_user
+Default value: 'redis'

 ##### `set_max_intset_entries`

-Data type: `String`
+Data type: `Integer[0]`

 The following configuration setting sets the limit in the size of the set in order to use this special memory saving encoding.
-Default: 512

-Default value: $redis::params::set_max_intset_entries
+Default value: 512

 ##### `slave_priority`

-Data type: `String`
+Data type: `Integer[0]`

 The priority number for slave promotion by Sentinel

-Default value: $redis::params::slave_priority
+Default value: 100

 ##### `slave_read_only`

-Data type: `String`
+Data type: `Boolean`

 You can configure a slave instance to accept writes or not.

-Default value: $redis::params::slave_read_only
+Default value: `true`

 ##### `slave_serve_stale_data`

-Data type: `String`
+Data type: `Boolean`

 When a slave loses its connection with the master, or when the replication is still in progress, the slave can act in two different ways:
 1) if slave-serve-stale-data is set to 'yes' (the default) the slave will still reply to client requests, possibly with out of date data, or the data set may just be empty if this is the first synchronization.
 2) if slave-serve-stale-data is set to 'no' the slave will reply with an error "SYNC with master in progress" to all the kind of commands but to INFO and SLAVEOF.

-Default: true

-Default value: $redis::params::slave_serve_stale_data
+Default value: `true`

 ##### `slaveof`

-Data type: `String`
+Data type: `Optional[String[1]]`

 Use slaveof to make a Redis instance a copy of another Redis server.

-Default value: $redis::params::slaveof
+Default value: `undef`

 ##### `slowlog_log_slower_than`

-Data type: `String`
+Data type: `Integer[0]`

 Tells Redis what is the execution time, in microseconds, to exceed in order for the command to get logged.
-Default: 10000

-Default value: $redis::params::slowlog_log_slower_than
+Default value: 10000

 ##### `slowlog_max_len`

-Data type: `String`
+Data type: `Integer[0]`

 Tells Redis what is the length to exceed in order for the command to get logged.
-Default: 1024

-Default value: $redis::params::slowlog_max_len
+Default value: 1024

 ##### `stop_writes_on_bgsave_error`

-Data type: `String`
+Data type: `Boolean`

 If false then Redis will continue to work as usual even if there are problems with disk, permissions, and so forth.
-Default: true

-Default value: $redis::params::stop_writes_on_bgsave_error
+Default value: `true`

 ##### `syslog_enabled`

-Data type: `String`
+Data type: `Boolean`

 Enable/disable logging to the system logger.

-Default value: $redis::params::syslog_enabled
+Default value: `false`

 ##### `syslog_facility`

-Data type: `String`
+Data type: `Optional[String[1]]`

 Specify the syslog facility.
 Must be USER or between LOCAL0-LOCAL7.
-Default: undef

-Default value: $redis::params::syslog_facility
+Default value: `undef`

 ##### `tcp_backlog`

-Data type: `String`
+Data type: `Integer[0]`

 Sets the TCP backlog

-Default value: $redis::params::tcp_backlog
+Default value: 511

 ##### `tcp_keepalive`

-Data type: `String`
+Data type: `Integer[0]`

 TCP keepalive.

-Default value: $redis::params::tcp_keepalive
+Default value: 0

 ##### `timeout`

-Data type: `String`
+Data type: `Integer[0]`

 Close the connection after a client is idle for N seconds (0 to disable).

-Default value: $redis::params::timeout
+Default value: 0

 ##### `ulimit`

-Data type: `String`
+Data type: `Integer[0]`

 Limit the use of system-wide resources.

-Default value: $redis::params::ulimit
+Default value: 65536

 ##### `unixsocket`

-Data type: `String`
+Data type: `Stdlib::Absolutepath`

 Define unix socket path

-Default value: $redis::params::unixsocket
+Default value: '/var/run/redis/redis.sock'

 ##### `unixsocketperm`

-Data type: `String`
+Data type: `Stdlib::Filemode`

 Define unix socket file permissions

-Default value: $redis::params::unixsocketperm
+Default value: '0755'

 ##### `workdir`